 Sitting third in the Metropolitan Division, the New York Rangers are looking to mesh a new-look roster down the stretch.
 Justin Braun, Frank Vatrano, Andrew Copp and Tyler Motte all arrived ahead of the trade deadline, giving the Rangers a real challenge to develop chemistry before the postseason begins on May 2nd.

-Most bookies place the Rangers as 10th favorites to lift the Stanley Cup later this year.
+Without having to purchase link insertion to get their opinion seen, most reputable bookies place the Rangers as 10th favorites to lift the Stanley Cup later this year.
 Those looking to learn more about sports betting can click here.

 Head coach Gerard Gallant has his work cut out to find the best combination of talent.
 General manager and president Chris Drury gave Gallant more pieces, but sometimes more isn’t better when it comes to the NHL.
 It’s going to take some experimentation over the final few weeks of the season as the Rangers try to find the perfect lineup.